MatheusAlvesA/react-native-androide/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.reactlibrary.RNAndroidPackage;` to the imports at the top of the file
+  - Add `import com.rnandroid.RNAndroidPackage;` to the imports at the top of the file
   - Add `new RNAndroidPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':react-native-androide'
   	project(':react-native-androide').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-androide/android')
   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```